We really expected to fall in love with Placencia, Belize.

-It’s supposed to have some of the best beaches in Belize, to be a quiet and laid-back place, and was even listed on the New York Times’ 52 Places to Go in 2017.
+It’s supposed to have some of the best beaches in Belize, to be a quiet and laid-back place, and right as we were planning our Latin America backpacking trip in late 2016, it was even listed on the New York Times’ 52 Places to Go in 2017!

-1. Placencia was very expensive for the region.
+Placencia is very expensive for its region.

 Our private room in a hostel outside of town came in at $54.50/night USD with no a/c and no kitchen access (excellent wifi though!), along with shared bathrooms that were in a separate building from where we were sleeping.

 Food was incredibly expensive, with a cheap restaurant meal setting us back an average $7-10/person, and groceries costing about double what we are used to seeing in the USA–even more for Western brands.

 Tours were very pricey as well, starting from around $70 USD for basic day trips and averaging around $140 USD for a two-tank dive.